jenkinsci/warnings-ng-plugin/doc/Documentation.md

 only on those warnings that have been introduced recently.

-Note: the detection of new warnings is based on a complex algorithm that tries to track the same warning in two two different versions of the source code.
-Depending on the extend of the modification of the source code it might produce some false positives, i.e., you might still get some new and fixed warnings even if there should be none.
+Note: the detection of new warnings is based on a complex algorithm that tries to track the same warning in two different versions of the source code.
+Depending on the extent of the modification of the source code it might produce some false positives, i.e., you might still get some new and fixed warnings even if there should be none.
 The accuracy of this algorithm is still ongoing research and will be refined in the next couple of months.